Jhongert/jhongert.github.io/README.md

-# jhongert.github.io
+# Responsive-Portfolio
-Cool repo page!
+A responsive portfolio using media queries